i-am-gizm0/traffic-count/README.md

 ## Building

-To create a production version of your app:
+To create a production version of the app:

 ```bash
 npm run build
 ```

+It will generate a statically-servable HTML/JS/CSS version of the site in the `build` directory.

 You can preview the production build with `npm run preview`.